sschonss/auto-print/README.md

 ```

 ### API Server (Go):

-To run the application more efficiently and professionally, we'll use a Go API to automate script execution.

 You can use the command go run main.go to run the application, or go build main.go to generate an executable.
 Build